cog-imperial/GPdoemd/README.md

 ```
 pip install git+https://github.com/cog-imperial/GPdoemd
 ```
-This should also take care of installing the required packages.

-It is also possible to clone into the GPdoemd git repository and install it using setup.py, but this is not recommended for most users.
+It is also possible to clone into/download the GPdoemd git repository and install it using setup.py, but this is not recommended for most users.

 ##### Uninstalling GPdoemd
 The GPdoemd package can be uninstalled by running